NixOS/nixpkgs/CONTRIBUTING.md

 Pull requests should not be squash merged in order to keep complete commit messages and GPG signatures intact and must not be when the change doesn't make sense as a single commit.

-## Pull Request Template {#submitting-changes-pull-request-template}
+## Pull Request Template

 The pull request template helps determine what steps have been made for a contribution so far, and will help guide maintainers on the status of a change.
 The motivation section of the PR should include any extra details the title does not address and link any existing issues related to the pull request.

 When a PR is created, it will be pre-populated with some checkboxes detailed below:

-### Tested using sandboxing {#submitting-changes-tested-with-sandbox}
+### Tested using sandboxing

 When sandbox builds are enabled, Nix will setup an isolated environment for each build process.
 It is used to remove further hidden dependencies set by the build environment to improve reproducibility.
 This includes access to the network during the build outside of `fetch*` functions and files outside the Nix store.
 Depending on the operating system access to other resources are blocked as well (ex. inter process communication is isolated on Linux); see [sandbox](https://nixos.org/nix/manual/#conf-sandbox) in Nix manual for details.

 Sandboxing is not enabled by default in Nix due to a small performance hit on each build.
-In pull requests for [nixpkgs](https://github.com/NixOS/nixpkgs/) people are asked to test builds with sandboxing enabled (see `Tested using sandboxing` in the pull request template) because in<https://nixos.org/hydra/> sandboxing is also used.
+In pull requests for [nixpkgs](https://github.com/NixOS/nixpkgs/) people are asked to test builds with sandboxing enabled (see `Tested using sandboxing` in the pull request template) because in [Hydra](https://nixos.org/hydra/) sandboxing is also used.

 Depending if you use NixOS or other platforms you can use one of the following methods to enable sandboxing **before** building the package: